Greig Smith

-Greig Smith is a former member of the Los Angeles, California, City Council.
+Greig Smith is an American politician, who served as a member of the Los Angeles City Council from 2003 to 2011, and again briefly in 2019.
+A member of the Republican Party, Smith represented much of the San Fernando Valley.

 City Council

 Greig Smith was a member of the Los Angeles City Council from 2003 to 2011.
 On January 15, 2019 Smith was appointed to his previous seat on the Los Angeles City Council on a temporary basis.
 He represented the 12th District in the Northwestern San Fernando Valley, which includes Chatsworth, Granada Hills, Northridge, and other communities.
 Smith resigned on August 23, 2019.
 John Lee, who was elected to succeed Smith, was sworn to Smith's former Council seat on August 30, 2019.

 He was elected to the L.A.
 City Council in 2003 defeating Los Angeles School Board member Julie Kornstein in the race to succeed Hal Bernson.
 At that time he was one of two Republican Party members of the City Council.
 His former seat was the only Republican seat on the Council before Lee's switch to Independent in 2020.

 In his prior service as a Councilman, he made waste management his main issue and was successful in lobbying his colleagues to unanimously pass his comprehensive blueprint for the city, RENEW LA—Recovering Energy, Natural Resources, and Economic Benefit from Waste for Los Angeles.